 - Although a custom network may be Ethereum-compatible, they are not the same as the Ethereum Mainnet.
 You may have the same Ethereum addresses on all networks, but your assets and transactions are specific to each network, unless the custom network provider allows you to move funds in to and out of it.

-- This means you probably have to use a bridge or portal to move assets from one chain or another
+- This means you probably have to use a bridge to move assets from one chain or another.
+Read more about bridges here.

-5. Be aware of the limitations on technical support
+Be aware of the limitations of technical support

 When using or interacting with a sidechain or non-Ethereum mainnet network, please keep in mind that transaction fees are always paid in the native token currency of the network, for example: